mirodoring/Wave-equation/README.md

 All of the files represent my codes in different subjects in seismology/geophysics

-wave_equation.py is a small code to show how the wave equations is done in one dimension 2d_wave_equation.py is extending it to the two dimensions
+Wave equation.py is a small code to show how the wave equations is done in one dimension

+2d_wave_equation.py is extending it to the two dimensions